-126 to 140 = A 112 to 125 = B 98 to 111 = C 84 to 97 = D < 84 points = F
+90 to 100 = A

+80 to 89 = B

+70 to 79 = C

+60 to 69 = D

+< 60 = F

-Criteria for Signature Assignment Evaluation: Please see each Signature assignment description on our course website for the associated evaluation rubric.
+Criteria for Assignment Evaluation: Please see the evaluation criteria for maps, activities, and projects on each associated webpage description.

 Due Dates and Times: All assignments have specific dues dates and times (please see the course schedule on our website).
-All are due by the start of our class on the day the assignment is due.
-All assignments are to be submitted on Blackboard unless otherwise specified.
+All are due by the start of our class on the day the assignment is due, unless otherwise specified.
+All assignments are to be submitted on Blackboard, again, unless otherwise specified.
 You will not be able to upload your assignments on Blackboard after the due day/time.
-If you have last-minute technical difficulties you can submit a print-out of your assignment or email it to me prior to the start of our class.
+If you have last-minute technical difficulties you can submit a print-out of your assignment at the start of class on the due date or email it to me prior to the start of our class.
 All assignments can and should be submitted early to avoid unexpected problems.